Great Lakes Inter-Tribal Epidemiology Center

 EpiCenter Home | New Items | Publications | Projects | What is Epidemiology | Service Area | Events | Staff | Useful Links | Contact EpiCenter | Good Health and Wellness In Indian Country | Request for Assistance

-The GLITEC Gazette for Spring 2017 is available here (pdf).
+The GLITEC Gazette for Summer 2017 is available here (pdf).
 If you would like to get the newsletter by mail, please contact the Epi Center and we'll add you to our list.
 Back issues can be accessed through the Publications page.

 We're now in our 21st year!
 The Great Lakes Inter-Tribal Epidemiology Center (GLITEC) celebrated 20 years of service to the 34 Tribes and four urban Indian health programs in the Great Lakes Area in 2016.